geospoc/unc-data-fusion/README.md

 - PS(4.77m) & Mapbox Tiles (~0.5m pixel spacing).
 Course nature of PS doesn’t affect the features in the fused image.

+#### Tasks at hand:

+- Evaluate Automated coregistration (Geofolki?)

+- Normalise both PS and Mapbox and resample PS to 0.5m